 Who is this Archway Creative Network for?

-We want to welcome professionals who work in the creative industries, whether self-employed, freelancers, small businesses, creatives employees or artists who live or work in and around the N19 area.
+We want to welcome professionals who work in the creative industries, whether self-employed, freelancers, small businesses, creatives employees, services to creatives, or artists who live or work in and around the N19 area.
 We don’t mind if you are a sole trader, tiny start-up or actually a resident who works for someone else in the city, as long as your work is creative in nature – or part of the creative world – and you are ready to mingle, learn, network and engage with your local creative community.

 We want to attract and bring out those creatives living and/or working in Archway and surrounds, who’ve probably never met each other before, are not very engaged locally, but would like to be.
-We want the network to forge connections, community and potential opportunity.
+We want the network to support connections, community and potential opportunity.
 It is to be social, inclusive and fun!

 And, finally, by building this network and community locally, we hope to engage people to utilise local services and forge lasting relationships that will stand to help each other in the future.